dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 As mentioned, we are going to build a simple application.
 This application will consist of three features:

-1. A list of to do items.
+1. A list of to-do items.
 This list will be fetched from a RESTful API that will be publicly available.
 2. An input text and a button to allow users to add new items to the existing list.
 This will be available only to logged in users.
 3. Sign in and sign up functionality provided by Auth0.
 We are going to get an `access_token` from Auth0 and will use it to interact with a secured endpoint.

 ### Booting Up the RESTful API

 The RESTful API that we are going to use is an [Express](https://expressjs.com/) application that [can be found here](https://github.com/auth0-blog/nodejs-auth0/).
-Therefore, before starting developing the features mentioned on our Kotlin app, we are going to need to clone this repository.
+Therefore, before developing the features mentioned on our Kotlin app, we are going to need to clone this repository.

 ```bash
 git clone https://github.com/auth0-blog/nodejs-auth0/